Updated on July 14, 2023 | 3 minute read

 It’s equally important to ensure each image’s file size is only as large as it needs to be: often, the display size of the image is far smaller than the file size.
 Instead of weight files like .png or typically low quality files like .jpeg files, try exporting your image into .webp format to maintain clarity at a fraction of the file size.

 While it may seem exciting to jazz up the visual experience, additional elements like “favicons” can also unnecessarily contribute to the weight, and therefore the loading speed.
 When designing your website and each page, try to keep your target users’ experience in mind, not just your own.

 Cascading style sheets (CSS): Your CSS provides page structure and style information.
 CSS scripts can become gratuitously complicated, lengthening the time it takes to load your page.

 It can also help to optimise your CSS, perhaps by moving CSS rules to an external file, rather than adding them to each page.
 Worry not though, if you’re not a coding connoisseur, you can find specialists who can have a look at this for you.

 In summary, try to keep your web page loading times to a minimum, and optimise your web pages for phone and tablet devices – or you’re bound to see a hefty bounce rate.
 Try to keep your images and file sizes to a minimum, and look into coding experts to help reduce the weight of your web page.

 In addition to Google Shopping Ads management, Bidnamic is able to provide client-unique advice on feed optimisation, enhancing landing pages, and much more.

-For more advice on optimising your product pages and other elements relating to Google Shopping, make sure you explore more of our insightful resources, or book a call with a specialist.
+For more advice on optimising your product pages and other elements relating to Google Shopping, make sure you explore more of our insightful resources, or book a demo with a specialist.
 We also have a helpful guide to Google Shopping agencies here.